apascualgarcia/functionInk/README.md

 # README for functionInk project

+For details of the method please see:

+Pascual-García, A. & Bell, T. "functionInk: An efficient method to detect functional groups in multidimensional networks reveals the hidden structure of ecological communities". _Methods in Ecology and Evolution_ 2020

 ## Description

 The aim of this project is to detect communities in complex networks for